mercadopago/devsite-docs/guides/online-payments/checkout-pro/advanced-integration.en.md

 # Advanced Integration

-Checkout Pro has extra features that allow you to optimize its integration and improve the management of your sales payments.
+Checkout Pro has features that allow you to improve the management of your sales payments through an optimized integration.

 ## Receive payment notifications